nikita050900/quickcw-targeted-mdc2/README.md

 Gravity (2026).

-In a targeted search the sky position and luminosity distance of a candidate supermassive black hole binary are already known from electromagnetic observations.
+In a targeted search the sky position and luminosity distance of a candidate supermassive black hole binary are already modeled from electromagnetic observations.
 A general purpose continuous wave sampler does not use that information, and its priors are not self consistent once the distance is fixed.
 This work develops the machinery that makes a targeted search work,